 While Michigan ranks number one in the nation for engineering talent concentration, the report also shows “the importance of … investing in programs that will develop a healthy talent pipeline,” Davis continues, a chief goal of the Michigan Mobility Institute (MMI).

 In addition to enhancing the skill sets of both executives and skilled trades people in the fields of artificial intelligence, robotics and cyber security, MMI is partnering with universities to offer a new Master of Mobility degree starting in 2021.The cover of the Michigan is Automobility Report was created by student illustrator Tyler Osgood from College for Creative Studies.

-Another highlight is the $20 million in funding provided by PlanetM – an initiative of the Michigan Economic Development Corp.
-(MEDC) – to mobility start-ups during the 2019 fiscal year.
+Another highlight is the $20 million in funding earmarked by the state of Michigan for investment in next-generation mobility during the 2019 fiscal year.

 “Michigan is a big hotbed for pilot programs,” says Davis.
 Ann Arbor startup May Mobility, for instance, partnered with Bedrock last year to provide autonomous vehicles that shuttle employees from parking sites to offices, events and other destinations in downtown Detroit – the “first commercial deployment of independent autonomous vehicles on public streets in any urban core in America,” according to a 2018 press release.
 Car sharing initiatives such as Ford’s Go Ride and GM’s Maven are also part of the ever-changing mobility landscape.

 “I come from a [traditional] car family, but … when I share my work with them, it leads to very interesting conversations,” says Davis, who used Maven on a recent business trip to Los Angeles.
 “That’s what makes Michigan a great place for this leadership to come out of, because so many people are passionate about cars and the auto industry and have been able to see the transportation evolution.”